Why you should care

 Due to his successes and his family name (his father, Bill Draper, is another well-known VC), Tim Draper has become one of the most well-known venture capitalists in Silicon Valley — and he stands out from the pack.
 “He thinks differently than all the other VCs that I know,” says Howard Hartenbaum, a general partner at August Capital, another VC firm in Silicon Valley.
 “He bets on people when there’s not a lot of data and everyone else is too afraid to invest.
 He will bet up and down all day on hundreds of companies that other investors won’t touch.”

-Yet Draper has been able to consistently spot trends before others, and he attributes his wins to investing in people over companies.
 To find the right people, he looks for entrepreneurs who are unique, driven and passionate.
 “He’s more interested in funding someone who said they built the world’s farthest-flying balsa wood propeller airplane than someone who says, ‘I worked for 10 great people, and now I’m ready to go out on my own,’” Hartenbaum says.
 He also looks for founders who are motivated by something beyond money.
 “He’s looking for someone who has identified a problem and wants to fix it,” says Andy Tang, an investment partner at Draper Associates and CEO of Draper University of Heroes, a for-profit university Draper founded to train the next generation of entrepreneurs (more on that later).

 I have often been too far ahead.
 I have lost money many times where I invested in what amounted to science projects.